 The "Notice and Access" rules of the United States Securities and Exchange Commission (the "SEC") permit us to furnish proxy materials, including this proxy statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2017 filed with the SEC on February 8, 2018 (the "2017 Annual Report"), to our shareholders by providing access to such documents on the Internet instead of mailing printed copies.
-Most shareholders received a Notice of Internet Availability of Proxy Materials (the "Notice") and will not receive printed copies of the proxy materials unless they request them.
+Most shareholders received a Notice of Internet Availability of Proxy Materials (the "Notice") and will not receive printed the persons named and designated as proxies will vote your shares in their disc copies of the proxy materials unless they request them.
 The Notice will be mailed beginning on or about April 23, 2018.
 The Notice includes instructions on how you may access and review all of our proxy materials via the Internet.
 The Notice also includes instructions on how you may vote your shares.
 If you would like to receive a paper or electronic copy of our proxy materials, you should follow the instructions in the Notice for requesting such materials.
 Any request to receive proxy materials by mail or e-mail will remain in effect until you revoke it.